-While the Data Supply Chain \ref{sec:data_supply_chain} governs what information an agent incorporates into its internal state, the Tool Supply Chain governs what the agent can do in the external environment.
-Binds natural-language intent to executable capabilities whose effects extend beyond the model boundary, directly modifying files, networks, accounts, or physical systems.
+While the Data Supply Chain (Section~\ref{sec:data_supply_chain}) governs what information an agent incorporates into its internal state, the Tool Supply Chain governs what the agent can \emph{do} in the external environment.
+It binds natural-language intent to executable capabilities whose effects extend beyond the model boundary, directly modifying files, networks, accounts, or physical systems.

 Failures in this chain therefore affect more than epistemic correctness.
-By corrupting the binding between \textbf{intent}, \textbf{capability}, and \textbf{authority}, an adversary can cause an agent to exercise unintended or excessive privileges while maintaining apparently coherent reasoning traces.
-We characterize such failures as \textbf{capability hijacking}, rather than purely semantic manipulation.
+By corrupting the binding between \textbf{intent}, \textbf{capability}, and \textbf{authority}, an adversary can induce unintended or excessive actions while preserving apparently coherent reasoning traces.
+We refer to such failures as \textbf{capability hijacking}.

 \paragraph{Tool Abstraction and Security Invariants.} We model a tool as a delegated operational capability that binds semantic intent to executable code under bounded authority.
-Concretely, a tool is defined by its identifier, semantics, interface, authority scope, side effects, and output contract.
-Secure tool use depends on four core invariants: \textbf{identity integrity} (the resolved \texttt{Tool\_ID} refers to the intended implementation), \textbf{semantic binding} (the selected tool matches user intent), \textbf{authority bounding} (execution obeys least-privilege constraints), and \textbf{implementation integrity} (the loaded code matches the authenticated tool).
+A tool is characterized by its identifier, interface, authority scope, side effects, and output contract.
+Secure tool use relies on four core invariants: \textbf{identity integrity}, \textbf{semantic binding}, \textbf{authority bounding}, and \textbf{implementation integrity}.
 Violation of any single invariant is sufficient to induce externally observable harm.

-\paragraph{Pipeline Decomposition.} The Tool Supply Chain consists of three sequential capability-binding phases.
-Phase~I (\textbf{Discovery}) resolves intent to a concrete \texttt{Tool\_ID}.
-Phase~II (\textbf{Implementation}) fetches and instantiates the corresponding code.
-Phase~III (\textbf{Invocation}) executes the tool under a specific authority scope and side-effect envelope.
-Attacks may target any phase by corrupting tool identity, implementation integrity, or authority binding.
-Phase~III operates closest to the execution boundary, governing logical control over permissions, credentials, and side effects even when the correct tool and implementation are selected.
+\paragraph{Pipeline Decomposition.} The Tool Supply Chain decomposes into three sequential capability-binding phases: Phase~I (\textbf{Discovery}) resolves intent to a concrete \texttt{Tool\_ID}; Phase~II (\textbf{Implementation}) fetches and instantiates executable code; and Phase~III (\textbf{Invocation}) executes the tool under a specific authority scope and side-effect envelope.
+Attacks may target any phase by corrupting tool identity, implementation integrity, or authority binding, with Phase~III operating closest to the execution boundary.